 From racing their child’s forgotten football jersey to practice to calling the teacher to extend the homework deadline, lawnmower parents act more like a personal assistant than a parent.

-Like a lawnmower, these parents are ready to mow down any obstacle that is in their children’s way.
+Like a lawnmower, these parents are ready to mow down any obstacle in their child’s way.

-This parenting style is deeply motivated by a desire to see your child safe, secure, and free from harm.
+This parenting style is deeply motivated by the parent’s desire to see their children safe, secure, and free from harm.